telerik/blazor-docs/components/chart/drilldown.md

 Optionally you can display a breadcrumb that shows the drilldown levels.
 To add breadcrumb:

 1. Declare a `TelerikChartBreadcrumb` component.
-1. Set the `ChartId` parameter of the breadcrumb component.
-It should match the `Id` of the chart that will be associated with the breadcrumb.
+1. Set the `ChartId` parameter of the Breadcrumb.
+It must match the `Id` of the Chart that will be associated with the Breadcrumb.

 ````CSHTML
 @* Configuring Drilldown Chart Breadcrumb *@